 Christie later said of the murder: 'I planned it all out very carefully'.
 He also said it was 'a really clever murder'.
 Muriel Eady suffered from catarrh.
 Christie pretended he could help using an inhalation device he had used on other people.
 In October 1944 Christie persuaded her to come to his flat one evening when his wife was away.
-The 'inhalation device', which Christie showed her in his kitchen was just a glass jar with two holes in the lid.
+The 'inhalation device', which Christie showed Muriel in his kitchen was just a glass jar with two holes in the lid.
 It was filled with Friars balsam and had a rubber tube leading to a small mask which was held over the face.
 However in the other hole in the lid was a rubber tube leading to a gas tap.
-Christie persuaded Muriel to put the mask over her face and turned on the gas.
-Soon Muriel was overcome by the gas and Christie strangled her with a ligature.
+Christie persuaded Muriel Eady to put the mask over her face and turned on the gas.
+Soon Muriel was overcome by the gas.
+Christie raped her and strangled her with a ligature.
 Christie buried Muriel Eady in the back garden.

 The next woman Christie murdered was a woman named Beryl Evans.
 Beryl was born in 1929.
 In 1947 she married a van driver named Timothy Evans.
 He was born in Wales in 1924.
 Evans was a man of low intelligence.
-In March 1948 Timothy and Beryl Evans moved into the top floor flat at 10 Rillington Place.
+In March 1948 Timothy and Beryl Evans moved into the top floor flat at 10 Rillington Place, Notting Hill.
 They had a daughter, Geraldine, born in October 1948.

 However the Evans had financial troubles, which caused rows between them.
 In the autumn of 1949 Beryl Evans found she was pregnant again but the couple could not afford another child.
 In 1949 abortion was illegal but Beryl was keen to end the pregnancy and she tried to abort herself.

-Unfortunately she told Christie.
+Unfortunately Beryl told Christie.
 He persuaded her he knew how to carry out an operation and offered to do it for her.
 He told Timothy Evans he was training to be a doctor before World War II but had to give it up because he had an accident.
 However Christie also said that with the method he used one woman in ten would die.

-When Timothy Evans returned home Christie told him that his wife had died during the operation.
+When Timothy Evans returned home Christie told him that Beryl had died during the operation.
 Christie persuaded Evans not to go to the police.
 Instead they carried to the body to the middle floor flat.
 (The inhabitant was was in hospital at the time).
 Christie said he was going to put the body down a manhole in the street outside 10 Rillington Place.
 He told Evans to tell people that Beryl had left him and to go and stay with relatives in Wales.
 That left the problem of baby Geraldine.
 Christie persuaded Evans that he knew a childless couple in Acton who would adopt the baby.
 Of course the couple did not exist.